AmaniWanene/Disease-Outbreak-Tracking/README.md

 ### 6. Deployment

-This pproject is deployed here (https://disease-csv-visual.vercel.app/)
+This project is deployed here (https://disease-csv-visual.vercel.app/)

 ### 7. How to use this Notebook